writethedocs/www/docs/conf/eu/2016/index.rst

 Ticket includes:

 * Breakfast, Snacks, and Lunch on both Conference Days
-* Reception and Party that will have light snacks, and free drinks.
+* Reception and Party that will have light snacks, and free drinks
+* Writing day and sight-seeing activities in Prague
 * Wifi throughout the event
-* Meeting lots of fantastic people in a spacious, inviting venue.
+* Meeting lots of fantastic people in a spacious, inviting venue

 ..      # Comment out tickets for now